Please note that Tapas no longer supports Internet Explorer.

 Cancel Continue

-The air inside the vinyl shop had shifted.
-It wasn’t just the usual scent of nostalgia that hung around the records anymore.
+The air inside the vinyl record shop had shifted.
+It wasn’t just the usual scent of nostalgia and dust that hung around the shelves anymore.
 Something else lingered now, subtly charged.
-A current had settled beneath the quiet, low and steady like a bassline, reverberating through the space.
-Not loud, but a sensation that could only be felt.
+A current had settled beneath the quiet; low and steady like a bassline, reverberating through the space.
+Not loud, but a sensation that could be felt in the teeth.

 She finally looked at him.
 Not a passing glance or a fleeting stare, but a proper look.